- Crime (C)

 Judicial process

 Local court cases take longer than in the United States.
-Civil cases usually take more than five years to finish.
+Civil cases usually take more than 5 years to finish.

 Counterfeit and pirated goods

-Costa Rica has no legal restrictions on same-sex relations or LGB events.
+Costa Rica has no legal restrictions on same-sex relations or gay and lesbian events.

 Travelers with disabilities